Klassar/Treehouse-Search/README.md

 # Treehouses
-Welcome to Treehouses!
+Welcome to Treehouse Search!
 A student records search application utlizing the TeamTreehouse API to pull student data.

 # Contributing
 Feel free to add to the game, all addtions are welcomed!